marinasundstrom/coffee-shop/README.md

 ## Purpose of this project

-Learning: Design patterns, UI design, and designing Data model.
+Learning Design patterns, UI design, and designing Data model.
 Mostly just for fun.
 Learning Blazor.

+Some came to influence work that I was doing at the time.

 I chose to populate the site with coffee and pastries because I was thinking of the apps of popular coffee shops when designing the system - and I love coffee!

-Some came to influence work that I was doing at the time.

 ## Features